 Boca Raton personal injury lawyer Gregg M. Hollander assists victims in the pursuit of compensation, and he is available to answer questions that you may have regarding your rights.
-The Hollander Law Firm represents people in personal injury lawsuits in South Florida from offices in Boca Raton, West Palm Beach, and Fort Lauderdale.
+The Hollander Law Firm Accident Injury Lawyers represent people in personal injury lawsuits in South Florida from offices in Boca Raton, West Palm Beach, and Fort Lauderdale.

 Can I Still File a Lawsuit During the Pandemic?

 People who have suffered injuries for reasons unrelated to the pandemic, before or after the pandemic began, can still seek damages for their harm via a civil lawsuit.
 Many of the courts throughout Florida are closed, which means that the case may proceed at a slower pace than usual.
 Certain aspects of the case will remain the same, however, since discovery can still be exchanged while maintaining social distancing, and depositions can be conducted via remote means.

 Will the Pandemic Affect the Value of My Case?

 Several factors affect the value of a case, including the economic harm suffered by the plaintiff and the severity of the plaintiff’s injuries.
 One element of economic harm is the cost of medical treatment.
 During the pandemic, most non-essential treatment appointments have been canceled, so many patients are not receiving the treatment that they need to heal from their injuries.